Triumph Tiger Trail: TR7T description

 With the exception of the aforementioned white military 750 cc Tiger Trail, the model came in one colour only, 'Sunburst Yellow', and featured yellow plastic mudguards and side panels.
 The petrol tank of the smaller two gallon 'USA' type in the same colour, had a stylised 'T' decal affixed on either side, the first use of main styling decals for Triumph.
 The tank had two Italian Paioli petrol taps for main and reserve.
-The 'semi-western' handlebars, braced and fitted with Dohertey rubber grips, together with the petrol filler cap were black powder-coated whilst the two-into-one exhaust system and silencer were black chromed.
+The 'semi-western' handlebars, braced and fitted with Doherty rubber grips, together with the petrol filler cap were black powder-coated whilst the two-into-one exhaust system and silencer were black chromed.

 The tachometer was omitted, its pod being filled with a warning light panel and ignition switch.
 Braking was by the standard Automotive Products Lockheed 10.25 inch front brake and a newly introduced 7 inch single-leading-shoe rear drum brake.
 The turn indicators, not featured in the 1981/1982 brochure photo, were black plastic ULO items from Germany who also supplied the rear stoplamp.
 Also German were the rear view mirrors by Bumm.
 Rear suspension were Marzocchi 'Euro 74' units from Italy, at 335mm, 22 mm longer than either the standard Girling units or Marzocchi types later fitted to road models.
 The front suspension was the same as for road models albeit with gaitors fitted as standard and sharing the satin black finish for the range that season.

 The front wheel rim was 3.00 x 21 inches and like the rear, a 4.00 x 18 inch item, was a chromed item supplied by the Italian firm, Radaelli, both featuring security bolts and both shod with Avon Mudplugger dual purpose tyres.

 The headlamp was smaller than on the road models in size, its bucket finished in satin black and sporting a separate chromed mesh stone guard.
 The seat was a 3/4 length item, unique to the model.
 A black-painted bash plate was fitted to the underside of the frame stopping just short of the sump plate.
 The silencer was a cut-and-shut version of the standard roadster 'barrel' type.
 The centre stand was an optional item with only a sidestand originally supplied.
 Pillion footrests, too, were omitted, the high level silencer precluding passengers.
 Later production models cured this by fitting a wire guard to the silencer and a footrest extended out to clear the same.
 No passenger grabrail was ever fitted.
 Rider footrests were short, black-painted metal items that, unlike the roadster models, were not rubber mounted but could fold back against a spring.